Excerpted from “A Patient’s Guide to Understanding Cutaneous Lymphoma”

 Cutaneous Lymphoma: Effect of Treatment on Reproductive Health and Implications for Patient Education

-Most therapies are not studied in pregnant women.
+Most therapies for cutaneous lymphoma are not studied in pregnant women.
 Much of our knowledge comes from studies in animals, understanding how drugs work, or a few cases where patients conceived or became pregnant while on one of these therapies.
 As there is limited information and each patient’s treatment needs are unique, please reference the Cutaneous Lymphoma: Effect of Treatment on Reproductive Health and Implications for Patient Education* chart available for download.
 The chart is for general information to start a discussion with your treating physician and not as a specific recommendation for your care.